snormore/django-mongotesting/README.md

     import mongoengine
     mongoengine.connect(MONGO_DATABASE_NAME, host=MONGO_HOST, port=MONGO_PORT)

-If you would like a test mongo db created and destroyed for each test method in a class then inherit the MongoTestCase.
+If you would like a test mongo db created and destroyed for each test method in a class then inherit the MongoTestCase class from mongotesting.testcases.

 If you would like a test mongo db created and destroyed for each test class, then define the TEST_RUNNER setting to use MongoTestRunner, as follows:

-    TEST_RUNNER = 'fooproject.testrunners.MongoTestRunner'
+    TEST_RUNNER = 'mongotesting.testrunners.MongoTestRunner'